DrewNaylor/guinget/docs/experimental-options.md

 Defaults to `True`/checked.

-## Using winget's database file

-Checkbox text:
-Update and load package list from winget's default community database
+## Update and load package list from winget's default community database

 Description:
 This will ensure guinget only displays packages winget's default source knows about and may be faster in some cases.
 Details will still be loaded from manifests.